Session Replay

 Section titled Laggy Session Replays in Scroll Views on iOS

-Following the release of Contentsquare SDK version 4.3.0 we’ve identified a lag in session replays on iOS 17, particularly within screens containing scroll views.
+Following the release of Contentsquare SDK version 4.3.0 we’ve identified a lag in Session Replays on iOS 17, particularly within screens containing scroll views.
 This lag results in elements on the screen not responding smoothly to gestures.
 We are actively working on resolving this issue.